San Sebastian Lady Stags volleyball

-The San Sebastian Stags and San Sebastian Lady Stags are the volleyball teams of San Sebastian College-Recoletos.
+The San Sebastian Lady Stags is the women's collegiate volleyball teams of San Sebastian College-Recoletos.
+They compete in the National Collegiate Athletic Association (NCAA).

 History

-Men's volleyball

-The San Sebastian Stags Men's volleyball team claimed their first championship title in NCAA in 1971.
-As of now, San Sebastian Stags Men's volleyball team has 9 championship title.
-Their last championship title was in 2005.

-Women's volleyball

 San Sebastian Lady Stags joined NCAA in 1969.
 They have the longest champion streak in NCAA history with 10 from 1987 to 1997.
 They also have the most championships overall with 23.
 Their last championship was in 2011.

 The San Sebastian Lady Stags also joined Shakey's Super League and V-League in 2022.